Lightboard Video Lectures and Tutorials

 - Do not wear clothing that has writing on it.
 The video frames are reversed, so text on your clothes will appear backwards — a distraction for your students.

 - Prepare visual aids ahead of time.
-Visual aids (PowerPoint slides, photographs, or other videos) can be superimposed at varying opacities over the camera video.
+Visual aids (PowerPoint slides, photographs, or other videos) can be superimposed at varying opacities over the camera video in post-production (after you’ve recorded).
 If your have your visuals prepared ahead of time, we can determine what will and won’t work for the Lightboard.